Kegsay/addm/README.md

 - Location of the device (cached / coarse / fine, configurable to reduce battery drain)
 - A 'ping my device' feature which will make the device vibrate/make noises so it can be easily located.
 This will be done using GCM to avoid unnecessary battery drain.
 This feature will need to be configured before use.

 The base URL which is poked along with the update rate can be configured from the application.
-Data is sent as JSON via an HTTP PUT to [base url]/[device serial]--[device secure id]
+Data is sent as JSON via an HTTP PUT to [base url]/addm/device/[device serial]--[device secure id]

-Server [TODO]
+Server
 ------
-ADDM also includes a basic web server to service PUTs and provide a REST interface for accessing information about devices.
-There is also a small javascript/jquery file which will present data from the server in a table.
+ADDM also includes a basic web server (done in web.py) to service the PUTs done by the devices and provide a REST interface for accessing information about devices.
+This allows you to GET to /addm/devices to receive all the latest device information as JSON.
+There is also an HTML file which will present data from /addm/devices in a sortable table using JS/JQuery.
 This makes it easy to get ADDM working usefully straight out the box.